Dynamics of Quantum Chiral Solitons: Experimental signatures

-The situation shown in Fig.~\ref{Fig:Skw}(c), corresponding to \(H = 0.5 \approx 5 H_{c}\), is more intricate, and the excitation spectrum displays a noticeably richer structure.
-Nevertheless, the lower branch remains in excellent agreement with the soliton dispersion obtained from our effective theory.
-To elucidate the origin of the additional bands, we employ an approach analogous to that used for \(H = 1\), but now we consider the hybridization among a larger set of states: the soliton, the antisoliton, the single-magnon excitation, and a composite state formed by a \(k = 0\) magnon together with a soliton of momentum \(k\),
+Upon lowering the field [Fig.~\ref{Fig:Skw} (c)], the excitation spectrum becomes more intricate and displays a richer structure.
+Nevertheless, the lowest branch remains in excellent agreement with the soliton dispersion predicted by the effective theory.
+To account for the additional bands, we extend the previous analysis to include hybridization among a larger set of states: the soliton, the antisoliton, the single-magnon excitation, and a composite magnon-soliton state formed by a $k=0$ magnon and a soliton of momentum $k$,